shekhar-shubhendu/squid-py/README.md

     docker-compose -f ./docker/docker-compose.yml up
     ```

-    It runs a container with an instance of Aquarius, another one hosting MongoDB, and the one with Ganache CLI.
+    It runs an Aquarius node and an Ethereum RPC client.
+For details, read `docker-compose.yml`.

 1. Create local configuration file